 Fitness is one of today’s most popular trends.
 It seems almost everyone is becoming a fitness model or online trainer on Instagram.
 Everyone has a different motivation for going to the gym.
 A lot of people want to lose weight.
 Some want to compete in body building competitions.
 Others want their “revenge body.”
-Many people want more energy.
+Many people just want to live a healthier lifestyle.

 Me?
 I fell into the fitness trend a bit differently.

 Without putting too much of my personal business out there, let’s just say the past couple of years have been filled with a few hardships, things that left me feeling very broken, sad, and alone.
 Battling with anxiety and fear were constant, and having absolutely zero confidence in myself.

 For me, my motivation to work out isn’t going down a pant size or looking “hot.”
 I am not putting down anyone whose motivation is to look better.
 But for me, I use the gym as a place where I can channel my pain, and make something good come out of it.
 I use it as a place to prove to myself what I am capable of.